stelzinga/MF/MGT_80.Tools.md

 The Comparison of the Measurement vs the Benchmark is effectively what it says: put the result of Measurement in front of the Benchmark.

 Analysis
 The Analysis should yield a single conclusion: a breach or not.
 A breach means that a Remediation is required.
+This is simple on paper, but in reality it is not because Analysis may yield different outcomes, out of which the first two are true breaches are really relevant, and the other two are noise that may require remediation nevertheless (of the Control process).
+1. True Positive: a breach that is indeed a breach
+2. True Negative: a lack of breach that is indeed no breach
+3. False Positive: a breach that is actually not a breach
+4. False Negative: a lack of breach that actually should have shown a breach.

 Remediation
 Remediation a.k.a.
-Action Plan should avoid the breach found in Analysis (most often for the next time the Check is performed).
+Action Plan should avoid the breach found in Analysis (most often for the next time the Check is performed) *or* should remediate the control  such that the False Positives and False Negatives are avoided.
 As such, this step may require going back to the Analysis step to clearly identify the best way to remediate.
 Remediation should clearly explain how to implement it and should include the manner in which the desired effect will be measured (normally through a re-run of the check).
-Often, the occurence of breaches can be expected.
+Often, the occurrence of breaches can be expected.
 In other words, it is possible to define so called *Possible Remediation* which are Processes to perform if a specific Breach Type occurs.
 Possible Remediation helps speeding up the remediation process by avoiding spending time on investigation.

 Report
 All of the above steps are documented or Journaled, and a Report is produced.
 The Report is used in the two last deliverables of Controlling: Reports and Monitoring, which will assure Management is aware, and can track the progress, of Checks in general and of Action Plans in particular.

-SME
-The Subject Matter Specialist is the Staff or preferably a Group that can be called upon to clarify the Check.
-By adding the name of the SME to the entire description of the Check, anyone becoming involved in the Check can refer to the SME.
+________________________________________
+## Control Conundrum (Definition)
+The Control Conundrum reflects the following counter-intuitive proposition:

+"Too Many Controls Kills the Control."

+This stems from the fact that the Check Standards can be heavy to implement.
+If it is done for many different checks and Reviews, then the time spend on Controlling might be disproportionate to the time spent on the Run that those Controls are supposed to supervise.
+In addition, the moment the execution of the Checks Standards yields many false positives the Staff involved in analysing such False alerts, will get bogged down in doing Control work.
+The same is true for too many True Alerts generated as a resulf of Benchmarks that are not calibrated correctly i.e. too conservative versus the Risk it tries to avoid, or the Service or Product Quality it tries to ascertain.
 ________________________________________
 ## Self-Contained Mail (Framework)
 Many Checks are fully automated and should aim at embedding above Check Standards within the automation.
 Often, the results of Checks are sent by e-mail.
 In such cases, the content of the Mail should be what is called Self-contained i.e., the receiver of the Mail should be able to understand what is expected.